DeMarcus Cousins’ name rings (cow)bells.

 DMC: I love Sacramento.
 I consider this home, so that’s not the problem.
 The losing is.

-SLAM: So you working on your legacy?
+SLAM: So are you working on your legacy?

 DMC: All that comes into play.
 I want my legacy to be here, I want my number in the rafters here.
-I want that storyline to be he changed things around in Sacramento.
+I want that storyline to be, He changed things around in Sacramento.

 DMC: Possibly.
-But this is what I’ve come to conclude: Winning covers up everything.
+But again, this is what I’ve come to conclude: Winning covers up everything.
 If KG was always losing and was the same person, they would think he was the worst guy ever.
 That’s basically the situation I’m in.
 Since I’m losing, no one loves a loser—everyone loves a winner.
 That’s how it goes.
 I don’t see a difference between me and Joakim [Noah].
 If anything, I feel Joakim has more crazy moments than I do—but his is passion, mine are an attitude or anger problems.